imanghosh2006-netizen/Neon_Survival_Game/README.md

 - **JavaScript (ES6)** for game logic and interactivity

 ## ▶️ How to Play
-Click the link below to play the Neon Survival Game in your browser:
+Click the link below to play the game:

 🔗 [Play Neon Survival Game](https://imanghosh2006-netizen.github.io/Neon_Survival_Game/)